Lepton flavor violating decays $l_j\rightarrow{l_i\gamma}$ in the $U(1)_X$SSM model within the Mass Insertion Approximation: Abstract

 \section{Abstract}

 Three singlet new Higgs superfields and right-handed neutrinos are added to MSSM to obtain $U(1)_X$SSM model.
 Its local gauge group is $SU(3)_C\times SU(2)_L \times U(1)_Y \times U(1)_X$.
-In the framework of $U(1)_X$SSM, we study lepton flavor violating decays $l_j\rightarrow{l_i\gamma}(j=2,3;i=1,2)$ within the Mass Insertion Approximation(MIA).
-Through the MIA method, we can find the parameters that directly affect the lepton flavor violating decays $l_j\rightarrow{l_i\gamma}$ at the analytical level, which makes our work more convenient.
+In the framework of $U(1)_X$SSM, we study muon anomalous magnetic moment and lepton flavor violating decays $l_j\rightarrow{l_i\gamma}(j=2,3;i=1,2)$ within the Mass Insertion Approximation(MIA).
+Through the MIA method, we can find the parameters that directly affect the analytical result of the lepton flavor violating decays $l_j\rightarrow{l_i\gamma}$, which make our work more convenient.
 We want to provide a set of simple analytic formulas for the form factors and the associated effective vertices, that may be very useful for future phenomenological studies of the lepton flavor violating decays.
-According to the accuracy of the numerical results obtained with the MIA and the influence of different sensitive parameters on the results, we come to the conclusion that the non-diagonal elements which correspond to the generations of the initial lepton and final lepton are main sensitive parameters and lepton flavor violation(LFV) sources.
+According to the accuracy of the numerical results which the influence of different sensitive parameters, we come to the conclusion that the non-diagonal elements which correspond to the generations of the initial lepton and final lepton are main sensitive parameters and lepton flavor violation(LFV) sources.
 This work can provide a clear signal of new physics(NP).

 \keywords{lepton flavor violation, mass insertion approximation, new physics}